Kacperencki/DynamicSystemSimulator/README.md

 streamlit run apps/streamlit/app.py
 ```

-If you see `ModuleNotFoundError: No module named 'apps'`, ensure you are running the command from the project root (the folder that contains `apps/` and `dss/`).
+If you see `ModuleNotFoundError: No module named 'apps'`, install the project in editable mode (`python -m pip install -e .`) and rerun Streamlit.
 See `docs/troubleshooting.md`.

 ## Core usage (without Streamlit)